jason-tung/mnist/README.md

 Training the model can be done with nn.train().
 Since the code I wrote is really inefficient, you can expect this to take a pretty long time.
 The model will be saved once for each epoch.

+We have several pre-trained models in the net/saved_models directory.
+1, 2, and 3 are serialized nets after 1, 2, and 3 epochs respectively.

 **driver.java shortcuts**